Jeff Draheim

 Jeff Jerry Draheim (born 1963) is an American film editor.
 He mostly works in the Hollywood industry, especially in animation.
-He debuted with 1997 video game Disney's Animated Storybook: Hercules.
+He debuted with the video game Disney's Animated Storybook: Hercules (1997).
 His film credits include The Princess and the Frog, Frozen, Moana, Frozen 2, and Wish.
 He has won one Eddie Award and has been nominated for two Eddie and Annie Awards.

 Early life

 Jeff Draheim was born in 1963 to Jan and Jerry Draheim, who lived in Omaha at that time.
 He graduated from Millard High School in 1981.
 He studied film and broadcast journalism at the University of Nebraska–Lincoln and University of Southern California.

 Career

 Upon graduation he worked at Morin Advertising and KPTM television at Omaha and did video post-production at Avid, Inc. in Orlando.
 He joined Walt Disney Animation Studios in 1994 and worked as a lead editor for Florida division, creating animation for commercials, documentaries and theme park presentations.
 From there he gradually worked his way up to animated shorts and then features, working on movies like Brother Bear, The Princess and the Frog and the Academy Award winning 2014 short Feast.
 Later he worked on Frozen, Moana, Frozen 2, and Wish.